ipfs/kubo/docs/config.md

 - `"all"` - announce all CIDs of stored blocks
 - `"pinned"` - only announce pinned CIDs recursively (both roots and child blocks)
 - `"roots"` - only announce the root block of explicitly pinned CIDs
+  - **⚠️  BE CAREFUL:** node with `roots` strategy will not announce child blocks.
+    It makes sense only for use cases where the entire DAG is fetched in full, and a graceful resume does not have to be guaranteed: the lack of child announcements means an interrupted retrieval won't be able to find providers for the missing block in the middle of a file, unless the peer happens to already be connected to a provider and ask for child CID over bitswap.

 Default: `"all"`